dnewcome/flog/README.md

 # Usage
 Configuration is done through appSettings section of app.config.
-Flog has only a single required configuration setting.
-If no file is given, Flog is completely disabled, and no file accesses will be performed.
+Flog has no required configuration settings.
+If no configuration is given, Flog is completely disabled, and no file/console accesses will be performed.
-	flogFilename (required) - relative or absolute path to output file flogFlush (optional) - set to false to disable flush after each write
+	flogFilename (optional) - relative or absolute path to output file flogFlush (optional) - set to false to disable flush after each write useConsole (optional) - direct output to console

-Flog has only two logging methods, which are intended to be a very light replacement for Trace.Assert and Trace.WriteLine:
+Flog has only three logging methods, which are intended to be a very light replacement for Trace.Assert, Trace.WriteLine and a typical logger Log method:
 	Flog.Assert( bool Test, string FailMessage )
 	Flog.WriteLine( string Message )
+	Flog.Log( string severity, string loggername, string message )

 # Further Work
  - Optionally cause assert to throw, or wait to attach a debugger.